runeksvendsen/blockchain-restful-address-index/README.md

   * Successful response body: Hex-encoded transaction ID

 ### Limitations:
 Unspent outputs are not returned until they have at least a single confirmation.
 However, if a new, unconfirmed transaction redeems an output, this output will not be included in the returned results.
-In other words, you cannot get information about an unspent output until it has at least one confirmation, but it will disappear from the return result as a soon as a transaction appears which spends it.
+In other words, you cannot get information about an unspent output until it has at least one confirmation, but the output will disappear from the return result as a soon as a spending transaction, confirmed or not, appears.

 ### Example requests (TODO):